Stanford DAO Symposium

 Investor at Komorebi Collective

-Amy Jung is a web3 operator and investor at Komorebi Collective, focusing on progressive decentralization and multi-party ownership, and previously led community development at MakerDAO.
+Amy Jung is a web3 operator and investor at Komorebi Collective, previously led community development at MakerDAO, and focuses on progressive decentralization and multi-party ownership.

 Ari Redbord